 When we talk about compliance in the context of a global business, there are 3 levels that need to be taken into consideration;

 - Local compliance, which is often specific to the countries in which subsidiaries are established

 - Global compliance, which is specific to the country in which the headquarters is located.
 Examples include consolidation accounting rules such as US GAAP, SOX, etc

-- Internal compliance, which is not mandated by the headquarters or subsidiary country but is rather a set of internal guidelines for all entities, established by the corporation.
-Examples include: User password complexity, employee code of conduct, asset use, etc.
+- Internal compliance is not mandated by the headquarters or subsidiary country but is rather a set of internal guidelines for all entities, established by the corporation.
+Examples include User password complexity, employee code of conduct, asset use, etc.

 In contrast to the former which is exclusively for internal use, global compliance can sometimes be aimed for external use as well, by suppliers for example.
 A template-based approach usually comes in handy for the last 2 levels of compliance as these are often universal requirements, with a few changes depending on the country, as opposed to the first level which varies greatly by country.

 How can a template-based ERP implementation help prevent compliance slip-ups and what other benefits does it offer?
 Keep reading to find out!

 How a Template-Based ERP Implementation Helps with Compliance